traefik/traefik/docs/content/providers/docker.md

 Ports detection works as follow:

-- If a container only [exposes](https://docs.docker.com/engine/reference/builder/#expose) one port, then Traefik uses this port for private communication.
+- If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) only one port, then Traefik uses this port for private communication.
-- If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) multiple ports, or does not expose any port, then you must specify to Traefik which port to use for communication by using the label `traefik.http.services.<service_name>.loadbalancer.server.port` (Read more on this label in the dedicated section in [routing](../routing/providers/docker.md#port)).
+- If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) multiple ports, or does not expose any ports, then you must manually specify which port Traefik should use for communication by using the label `traefik.http.services.<service_name>.loadbalancer.server.port` (Read more on this label in the dedicated section in [routing](../routing/providers/docker.md#port)).